shitcorp/Discord-Bots-At-Scale/README.md

 * There must be only 1 guild
 * There must be only 2 users (the tester and the bot)
 * The bot must utilize the advice presented in this whitepaper
+* The bot must be evaluated by a well-respected performance benchmarking tool